When the men would not listen to the women.

 Although female ministries receive little support or recognition they have a major advantage.

 The advantage God has in using female messengers is that they are less likely to be made into mediators.
-Many male preachers are looked up to and many go to them for answers as if they were closer to God than what they themselves can hope to be.
+Many male preachers are looked up to and many go to them for answers as if they were closer to God than what they themselves can ever hope to be.
 This can lead men into the trap where they put on themselves tasks they have not been called to do.
 The greater the preacher, you will notice how they slowly make themselves judges on all Biblical topics and conflicts as if God had made them all-knowing.
 And too easily they start sabotaging others work by their ignorance.
-They run where others are sent while placing stumbling blocks before those God really had sent.
+They run where others are sent while placing stumbling blocks before those God really has sent.

 A female worker is more likely to lead men straight to Christ as almost none uplifts them in the same way they do male preachers.
 God does not want human mediators, He wants us to draw people to Christ and not to ourselves.
 Here women have a lot to give, because they are looked upon as «lesser workers» they can more easily direct people to the Bible and Christ without taking a mediating position.
 Today, when men keep creating and uplifting to themselves teachers and mediators it’s good for the Lord to sometimes pick a woman to bring the word out.